yuandi42/dotfiles/README.md

 Terminal: alacritty.
 An easily customizable terminal.

-Shell: bash which every noobs use, with starship prompt as my shell prompt.
-Well, I plan to switch from starship to a normal PS1, use dash as my login shell and zsh as my interact shell.
+Shell: `dash` as system shell and login shell, `zsh` as interactive shell.

 Web browser: Firefox for my daily use, with modified `user.js`, `userChrome.css`, and `vimFx`.
 Yeah, you can use this classic addon with a bit